 He would have to get used to the whiteness of female flesh.
 Its pallor seemed to him not quite healthy, somehow leprous, cold.
 He knew the beauty of blondeness, but failed to appreciate it.
 He knew, moreover, that if he was to have a wife he would have to tolerate that she was white.

 While riding to a church meeting, Hammond and Blanche are caught making out by her older brother, the scrawny, “gotch-eyed” and obviously inbred Charles, and he is rather irate at the sight.
-He threatens to tell their father but Blanche wields a powerful hold over her brother thanks to “something he did” to her three years previous; he defers to her, but reminds her that they were both equally guilty - and more importantly, consensual - of their unnamed transgression and that there was nothing anyone could do about it anyway… Once Charles leaves, Hammond proposes to his cousin with a lack of enthusiasm that is truly staggering, and while she is clearly into it she suggests that he ask her father first.
+He threatens to tell their father but Blanche wields a powerful hold over her brother thanks to “something he did” to her three years previous.
+He defers to her, but reminds her that they were both equally guilty — and more importantly, consensual — of their unnamed transgression and that there was nothing anyone could do about it anyway… Once Charles leaves, Hammond proposes to his cousin with a lack of enthusiasm that is truly staggering, and though she is clearly into it, she suggests that he ask her father first.